EBay poaches Russia office head from Google

 Dolgov had been the Russia head of Google, Russia's No.2 search engine behind home-grown Yandex, since 2005.
 He was the CEO of Ozon - known as Russia's answer to Amazon - earlier in the decade.

-Russia's e-commerce market rose 30 percent last year to 320 billion roubles (6.26 billion pounds) and is expected to grow further on the back of rising broadband use in a country where internet penetration stands at just over 40 percent.
+Russia's e-commerce market rose 30 percent last year to 320 billion roubles ($9.87 billion) and is expected to grow further on the back of rising broadband use in a country where internet penetration stands at just over 40 percent.

 Russia last year overtook Germany as the biggest internet market in Europe by number of users and has been attracting a growing number of internet investors.